Updated for January 2020

 In architecting a complete picture of its customers, a business draws on two broad data types:

-Characteristic data begins with informed guesses about the ideal customer: Who they are, where they work, and what their background is.
+Characteristic data begins with informed assumptions about the ideal customer: Who they are, where they work, and what their background is.
 This framework is gradually filled out using verifiable, quality data from real customer records.
 In addition to things like education, age and job title, characteristic data might include details on which publications and websites influence a customer.

 Behavioral data shows customers in action.
 It might be real-time information from your website, showing how users interact with it and suggesting how you can make it more compelling.
 Or, it may come from third-party platforms such as those that track user interactions with your advertisements across the internet.